 This lamp is capable of holding two 60-watt bulbs to give off a warm light through the fabric shade and upwards.
 A footswitch is used to turn the lamp on and off quickly.
 With easy assembly and one full year of warranty, it is an excellent package if you need a couple of matching floor lamps.

 Another tripod floor lamp, this mid-century modern lamp, has a walnut coating on the wooden base to give a natural yet urban feel.
 One feature of the tripod that adds an element of functionality is a shelf halfway on the stand.
 Keeping a shelf built into the tripod breaks up the clean lines of the floor lamp to create a medium base.

-Furthermore, the lamp shade is a drum style made of an oatmeal-colored fabric.
+Furthermore, the lampshade is a drum style made of an oatmeal-colored fabric.
 This is a bright contrast to the deeper walnut color of the stand, which is a critical element in mid-century modern floor lamps.

 One standout feature that sets this model apart from other floor lamps is the option to adjust the light level.
 There is a three-way switch to choose the amount of light that the bulbs give off.
-To sweeten the deal, Haywards includes the bulbs you will need, so once you assemble it, the floor lamp will be ready to go.
+To sweeten the deal, Haywards includes the bulbs you will need, so once you assemble them, the floor lamp will be ready to go.

 7. Reitveld Adjustable 83″ Task/Reading Floor Lamp

 Bringing together industrial elements with the functional simplicity of a mid-century modern floor lamp, this Reitveld model is perfect for general or work lighting.
 Two matte black metal pipes sit at an angle on a flat base.
 A hinge at the joint allows the bulb to be brought lower or further away from the floor to provide the perfect lighting arrangement.